aseemdandgaval/aseemdandgaval/README.md

 ### Hi there, I’m Aseem.

-- 👋 Welcome to my GitHub, I am student currently in my third year of Computer Science engineering.
+- 👋 Welcome to my GitHub, I am student currently in my final year of Computer Science engineering.
 - 👀 I’m interested in Machine/Deep Learning and Data Science.
-- 🌱 I’m currently learning Machine/ Deep Learning with fast.ai and Pytorch and some web dev basics.
+- 🌱 I’m currently learning Natural Language Processing and its fundamentals.
 - 👯I'm looking for internship opprtunities not only to contribute, but also to learn more in my area of interest.
 <br />